National Center for Civil and Human Rights: Creation

 In December 2011, the center announced another change in the plans for the museum, electing to build the facility in three phases, with the first 35000 sqft phase breaking ground in June 2012 and opening Memorial Day 2014.
 The change was partly motivated by the threat of losing $28.5 million from a tax allocation district fund if construction was not started by June 2012.
 Groundbreaking finally took place on June 27, 2012, in a ceremony attended by numerous dignitaries, including then-current Atlanta Mayor Kasim Reed and former mayors Franklin and Young.

+Expansion and renovation

+In 2025, it underwent a $58 million renovation which included adding six new galleries, doubling of the event space now with a view of the Atlanta skyline and other more immersive features, including for children under 12 who can learn about how young people have been involved in past struggles for civil and human rights.
+The expansion relied more on donations from foundations due to fear among corporations to donate to civil rights causes.

+Leadership

 On January 30, 2019, the center named Jill Savitt as CEO, effective March 11, 2019.
 She joined the center from the Simon-Skjodt Center for the Prevention of Genocide at the United States Holocaust Memorial Museum where she served as acting director.
 She replaced Brian Tolleson, who was serving as interim CEO.
 He continued to serve on the center board.
-In 2022, civil rights icon Bobby Grier along with family and Blake Van Leer was invited for a tour.